Black Luxury Wallpaper From Phillip Jefferies

 - You’ll notice there are a lot of white doors in this space…which I don’t mind.
 I think it keeps the room more light and airy, but that brushed nickel hardware needs to go.
 I’d like to source something more modern…Emtek, I’m looking at you!

 3. Artwork!
 I have one piece hung…that small piece in the corner, but I need to figure out artwork over the bed and the inset.
 I found a piece at the South Loop Loft warehouse sale, but the existing frame is janky and definitely needs to be replaced.
 I also need to sit with this art for a bit before drilling a hole through my precious luxury black textured wallpaper.
 The search is on for the inset.

 4. I’m leaning towards possibly replacing the Johnson Carper dresser living in the inset.
 Yes, it does the job, but I’ve had this piece for almost 10 years and it might be time for something new.
 This will probably not be an immediate change, but definitely something I’m saving my pennies for.
 Stay tuned for the dressers I’m eyeing.
 I’ll be sharing those in the future.

 5. The original St. Frank duvet cover I still adore, but it doesn’t exactly work in this space anymore.
 All that pattern is fighting with the black textured wallpaper.
-You may have noticed, I popped on a coverlet I found at Plankroak Home Outlet but will be looking for some new linens before giving you the final reveal.
+You may have noticed, that I popped on a coverlet I found at Plankroak Home Outlet but will be looking for some new linens before giving you the final reveal.
 Nicholas Cage was looking very judgy at that pattern clash.
 Also, that sconce in the bathroom has got to go!